Polysaccharide: Cellulose

 The structural components of plants are formed primarily from cellulose.
 Wood is largely cellulose and lignin, while paper and cotton are nearly pure cellulose.
 Cellulose is a polymer made with repeated glucose units bonded together by beta-linkages.
 Humans and many animals lack an enzyme to break the beta-linkages, so they do not digest cellulose.
 Certain animals, such as termites can digest cellulose, because bacteria possessing the enzyme are present in their gut.
 Cellulose is insoluble in water.
 It does not change color when mixed with iodine.
 On hydrolysis, it yields glucose.
 It is the most abundant carbohydrate in nature.

 Chitin

-Chitin is one of many naturally occurring polymers.
-It forms a structural component of many animals, such as exoskeletons.
-Over time it is bio-degradable in the natural environment.
-Its breakdown may be catalyzed by enzymes called chitinases, secreted by microorganisms such as bacteria and fungi and produced by some plants.
+Chitin forms a structural component of many animals, such as exoskeletons of insects.
+It biodegrades in the presence of enzymes called chitinases, secreted by microorganisms such as bacteria and fungi and produced by some plants.
 Some of these microorganisms have receptors to simple sugars from the decomposition of chitin.
 If chitin is detected, they then produce enzymes to digest it by cleaving the glycosidic bonds in order to convert it to simple sugars and ammonia.

 Chemically, chitin is closely related to chitosan (a more water-soluble derivative of chitin).
-It is also closely related to cellulose in that it is a long unbranched chain of glucose derivatives.
+It is also closely related to cellulose in that it is an unbranched chain of glucose derivatives.
 Both materials contribute structure and strength, protecting the organism.